openhealthcare/opal/doc/docs/installation.md

 ### Step 3: There is no step 3.

-Maybe make yourself somme tea & then try the [Tutorial](tutorial.md) instead ?
+Maybe make yourself some tea & then try the [Tutorial](tutorial.md) instead ?